odoo/owl/doc/component.md

 As an application becomes complex, it may be quite unsafe to define props in an informal way.
 This leads to two issues:

 - hard to tell how a component should be used, by looking at its code.
-- unsafe, it is easy to send wrong props into a component, either by refactoring a component, or one of its parent.
+- unsafe, it is easy to send wrong props into a component, either by refactoring a component, or one of its parents.

 A props type system would solve both issues, by describing the types and shapes of the props.
 Here is how it works in Owl: